 1. Elliott Waves in a New Bull Market 2009

-In this example, we apply Elliott Wave Theory to the emergence of one of the best all-time Bull Markets in history – 2009 to 2018.
-The chart below is the exact bottom of the 2007 to 2009 financial crisis bear market.
+In this example, we apply Elliott Wave Theory to the emergence of one of history’s best all-time bull markets – 2009 to 2018.
+The chart below is the bottom of the 2007 to 2009 financial crisis bear market.

-As you can see here, this S&P move is actually a classic textbook Elliott Wave.
+As you can see here, this S&P move is a classic textbook Elliott Wave.

 - Wave 1: Impulse Wave – the initial start of a new bull run.
 In a bear market recession, it is the initial push downwards from an all-time high.